 This view started the “controversy”, so I will begin with it, being aware that this is the one I tend towards.
 The central argument here is that the term “net zero” as it is used in policy circles is not identical to what is meant by “net zero” scientifically.
-From a climate science point of view, the sources and sinks of atmospheric CO2 need to balance out, only then can the climate be stabilised , which is a pre-requisite for preventing “dangerous interference with the climate system”.
+From a climate science point of view, the sources and sinks of atmospheric CO2 need to balance out, only then can the climate be stabilised.
 This concept refers to the balancing of all fluxes, directly from human activities (fossil fuels, deforestation, cement production), and indirectly caused by excess CO2 in the atmosphere, which causes the land and ocean to take up about half the current human-made emissions.
-The policy relevant “net zero”, however, only refers to those fluxes that are caused directly by human activities, and ignores the CO2-driven land and ocean sinks.
+If we want to prevent a “dangerous interference with the climate system”, then we even have to move the balance from net emissions to negative, until sources and sinks eventually stabilise CO2 at a lower level than now.
+The policy relevant “net zero”, however, only refers to those fluxes that are caused directly by human activities, without the CO2-driven land and ocean sinks.
 Let’s call the scientific concept “total net zero”, and the policy one “human net zero”.

 The problem is that “human net zero” is ill defined.
 Strictly speaking, it means all sources and sinks minus the land and ocean uptake according to the average of a range of computer model scenarios, commonly referred to as the “natural sinks”.
 Nobody can break down this theoretical scenario into such detailed fluxes that it is possible to tell which sinks are natural, and which not.
 For this simple reason, IPCC guidelines make the rather simplistic assumption that uptake in managed ecosystems is always human-made, and uptake in unmanaged forests “natural”, essentially writing a “blank cheque for forested countries intent on continuing to burn fossil fuels” .
 If all land areas are declared managed, the “human net zero” goal suddenly becomes much easer to reach, with the price payed by further watering down the climate target.
 The concept of net zero looks simple, but in reality it is very complex and only loosely related to the equivalent scientific concept.
 Herein lies the first danger with the concept of net zero.